USS Cavalla (SSN-684): Service history

 In 1983, Cavalla became the first submarine to successfully perform dry deck shelter—a tank attached to the after deck back of the submarine allowing personnel to leave the submarine while submerged—operations in 1983.

 During her Western Pacific deployment of 1985–1986, Cavalla supported critical dry deck shelter operations for SEAL team certification.
 She was awarded the Meritorious Unit Commendation for these operations.
 In addition to this award, her crew members also earned various U.S. Navy ceremonial certificates during this same deployment: "shellback" status for crossing the equator, the Order of the Ditch on two occasions for transiting the Panama Canal, the Domain of the Golden Dragon on two occasions for crossing the International Date Line, and the Order of the Spanish Main for operating in the Caribbean Sea.

-In 1992, 'Cavalla' deployed on an Eastern Pacific (EastPac) where they picked up target torpedoes in Bremerton and shot targets in the Aleutian Archipelago of the last frontier.
-A glorious port visit to San Francisco and Victoria British Columbia.
-While in Victoria a Canadian sailor got his hand caught between the Ballard and the mooring line which crushed his hand.

-Later in 1992, 'Cavalla' deployed on yet another EastPac patrol.
-This time to the warm waters of the Caribbean.
-With the cold war winding down they found a new mission working hand in hand with the US Coast Guard.
-During this patrol they apprehended two high level assets from a local Panamanian cartel.